Peter Ayerst: Military career

 Ayerst was commissioned into the Royal Air Force on 14 December 1938 as an acting pilot officer on probation.
-In August 1939, he was posted to No. 73 Squadron RAF to fly Hurricanes.
+In August 1939, he was posted to No. 73 Squadron to fly Hurricanes.
 He was regraded to pilot officer on probation on 3 September 1939 and his commission was confirmed on 6 October 1939.

 He was sent to France with the squadron and scored his first victory in April 1940.
-After a spell instructing, when he shared in the destruction of a He 111 with two other instructors, he had postings with both 145 and 243 Squadrons.
+After a spell instructing, when he shared in the destruction of a Heinkel He 111 medium bomber with two other pilots, he had postings with both Nos.
+145 and 243 Squadrons.

-In July 1942 he went to North Africa with 33 Squadron, before being promoted to flight commander with 238 Squadron, both postings with further combat success.
-After a period in South Africa, he returned to the UK, joining 124 Squadron flying Spitfire MkVIIs in defence of the invasion ports, where he scored his final victory; then flew Spitfire MkIXs on bomber escorts to Germany.
+In July 1942 he went to North Africa with No. 33 Squadron, before being promoted to flight commander with No. 238 Squadron, both postings with further combat success.
+After a period in South Africa, he returned to the UK, joining No. 124 Squadron flying Spitfire Mk VIIs in defence of the invasion ports, where he scored his final victory; then flew Spitfire Mk IXs on bomber escorts to Germany.
 He later became a Spitfire test pilot at Castle Bromwich with the instruction of Alex Henshaw.
+In November 1944, he was awarded the Distinguished Flying Cross.

-After the war, he became one of the most highly regarded wartime instructors in the RAF.
-His final victory tally stood at 5 destroyed, 1 probable, 3 damaged and 2 further destroyed on the ground.
-In September 1944, he was awarded the Distinguished Flying Cross.
+Ayerst's final victory tally stood at five aircraft destroyed, two of which were shared with other pilots, one aircraft probably destroyed, three damaged and two further destroyed on the ground.
+After the war, Ayerst became one of the most highly regarded wartime instructors in the RAF.